Writings about Music

 My friendship with Konitz dates back to my teenage years when I had a full summer of private lessons.
 Originally, I had requested lessons with Phil Woods from the Charles Colin Studios in Manhattan, but Woods was unavailable at the time, and I was offered the amazing opportunity to study with Lee.
 (Some years later I was to meet Charlie Colin for the first time while living in Maui, and he became one of my best friends.)
 Those lessons were scheduled for one hour, but they were generously extended to two or three hours without an extra charge.
 Frequently, I would arrive with a list of at least twenty complex questions to ask.
 On one memorable occasion, Lee paused to prophesize that one day I would know the answers to all my questions, but that did not seem remotely possible to me at the time.

-The last time I saw Lee we attended a performance Randy Weston gave at the Jazz Bakery in Culver City, following a wonderful dinner at Nate an' Al in Beverly Hills.
+The last time I saw Lee in 2003, we attended a performance Randy Weston gave at the Jazz Bakery in Culver City, following a wonderful dinner at Nate 'n Al's in Beverly Hills.
 Konitz was annoyed when we had to wait for the start of Weston’s set, and commented, “He’s late for work!”
 After the performance, we sojourned to the green room, and were soon joined by Horace Silver.
 Hilarity ensued as these three giants of jazz traded amusing and friendly stories and barbs, some of which involved the subject of marijuana.

-In closing, considering the influence of Konitz on West Side Story, I'm now wondering if there was any specific jazz artist who inspired George Gershwin when he composed Rhapsody in Blue.
+In closing, considering the influence of Konitz on West Side Story, I'm now wondering if there was any specific jazz artist who inspired George Gershwin when he composed Rhapsody in Blue, Three Preludes, and other works.

 - Michael Robinson, February 2013, Los Angeles